 Total Knee Replacement: Follow up, Rehabilitation and Sports with Prosthesis

 The day after the operation, the knee joint is gently mobilized by means of a continuous passive motion device (CPM).
-From the second day, intensive physiotherapy begins.
+On the second day, intensive physiotherapy begins.
 The patient is taught to walk with forearm crutches, this means that on leaving hospital (after seven to ten days), he should be able to climb stairs.

 What can you do to make a knee replacement last longer?

-- Wear flat shoes with soft soles and if necessary with damping heels.
+- Wear flat shoes with soft soles and, if necessary, with damping heels.

-- If you suffer from infected wounds (on any part of your body) make sure you inform your doctor about the implant and take antibiotics
+- If you suffer from infected wounds (on any part of your body) make sure that you inform your doctor about the implant and take antibiotics

 - Avoid kneeling